 How to Enhance iPhone Security Settings?

-Managing the privacy settings of iPhone 7 or any other version can be tricky.
+Managing the privacy settings of iPhone 11 or earlier or any other version can be tricky.
 But, after reading this guide, you’ll be able to do so with ease.

 iOS 10 Hidden Privacy Settings

 You might find iOS 10 location services always on.
 To turn those services off, go to Settings -> Privacy -> Location Services.
 Turn off all those services that you don’t want your phone to use.

 If you are not comfortable with iOS storing the location of every place you visit, go to Settings -> Map -> toggle off Show Parked Location.

 Deactivate Events Found in Apps

 If you don’t want your iPhone to go through your private messages so it can set events in the calendar automatically, go to Settings -> Calendar and toggle off Events Found in Apps.

 Turn Off Camera and Microphone Access

 Certain applications access your camera and microphone.
 To turn them off, go to Settings -> Privacy > Camera or Microphone and turn off the apps that asked for permission.

 Usually, iPhone collects your data and shows you ads relevant to your search history or Internet usage behavior.
 To limit this feature, go to Settings -> Privacy -> Advertising and toggle on Limit Ad Tracking.